 Commercial roofing can be confusing with the different terms for commercial roof types like flat roofs, low slope, or shed.
-Then there’s roofing described by the installation technique or materials.
-Read on to learn more about the top seven most common commercial roof types and your options.
+Then there’s roofing, described by the installation technique or materials.
+Learn more about the top seven most common commercial roof types and your options.

 The Top 7 Commercial Roof Types